Quantum Enhanced Cavity QED Interferometer with Partially Delocalized Atoms in Lattices

 We propose a quantum enhanced interferometric protocol for gravimetry and force sensing using cold atoms in an optical lattice supported by a standing-wave cavity.
 By loading the atoms in partially delocalized Wannier-Stark states, it is possible to cancel the undesirable inhomogeneities arising from the mismatch between the lattice and cavity fields and to generate spin squeezed states via a uniform one-axis twisting model.
 The quantum enhanced sensitivity of the states is combined with the subsequent application of a compound pulse sequence that allows to separate atoms by several lattice sites.
 This, together with the capability to load small atomic clouds in the lattice at micrometric distances from a surface, make our setup ideal for sensing short-range forces.
 We show that for arrays of $10^4$ atoms, our protocol can reduce the required averaging time by a factor of $10$ compared to unentangled lattice-based interferometers after accounting for primary sources of decoherence.

-{\it Introduction.}---Ultracold atomic systems offer tremendous potential for quantum sensing applications including time keeping \cite{Ludlow2015} and gravimetry \cite{tino2020testing}.
+{\it Introduction.}---Ultracold atomic systems offer tremendous potential for quantum sensing applications including time keeping \cite{Ludlow2015} and gravimetry \cite{tino2020testing}, and thus provide opportunities for searching or constraining new physics in outstandingly precise and compact experiments.
 Despite the great advances in quantum sensing accomplished by cold atom experiments, one of the most important milestones that needs to be accomplished is to introduce quantum entanglement to enhance the sensitivity of real-world sensors beyond the so-called standard quantum limit (SQL) attainable with uncorrelated particles \cite{tse2019quantum,acernese2019increasing,Malnou2019,backes2021quantum}.

 Important steps towards this goal have been accomplished such as the generation of up to $19$~dB spin squeezing in cavities \cite{Hosten2016,Cox2016,Schleier-Smith2010,Vladan2020}.
 Nevertheless, the use of entangled states in state-of-the-art inertial sensors has yet to be achieved.
 Limitations include the spatial mismatch between the lattice potential and the cavity mode which degrades the utility of spin squeezing after releasing the atomic cloud to free space \cite{Hu2015}.
 Conventional free-falling experiments also lack spatial resolution and suffer from limited interrogation time \cite{alauze2018trapped}.
 Theoretical and experimental progresses to overcome these challenges have been reported in recent years although in different setups.
 For example, homogeneous atom-cavity couplings have been engineered by the use of commensurate lattices \cite{Hosten2016,Lee2014,Wu2019}, ring cavities \cite{bernon2011heterodyne,salvi2018squeezing,shankar2019squeezed,gietka2019supersolid}, or via time averaging as atoms free fall along the cavity axis \cite{cox2016spatially}.
 In parallel, lattice-based interferometers enjoying compact spatial volumes \cite{Tarallo2014,kessler2016situ,alauze2018trapped,Xu2019,morel2020determination} have reported capabilities to trap atoms near surfaces, and have achieved up to $20$~s holding time using uncorrelated atoms \cite{Xu2019}.